fossasia/meilix/README.md

 Guidelines can be found [here](https://blog.fossasia.org/open-source-developer-guide-and-best-practices-at-fossasia/)

-### Workflow
+### Branches

-Meilix uses the agile methodology, so the version is frequently updated and development is really fast, which makes it little difficult to keep it stable.
-Which is why somewhat modified Git Flow branching methodology.
+Meilix uses an agile continuous integration methodology, so the version is frequently updated and development is really fast.

-1. **`Master`** is the equivalent to the git-flow `develop` branch.
-It should be fully ready to be shipped and should be stable.
+1. **`Master`** is the development branch.
+It should always built.

-2. **`Production`** is the equivalent to the git-flow `master` branch.
-It represents the latest stable version of Meilix available.
+2. **`Generator`** is a legacy branch we keep for reference for the time being.

-3. **`FEATURE/NAME`** is where we work on the new features and other parts of meilix.
+3. No further branches should be created in the main repository.

 **Steps to create a pull request**